Sunday, March 16, 2025

 Aeneas, steel, countered:

-"Gods live in the mind and the storm:
+"Gods live in the mind and in the storm:

 Phoibos' flame transcends the Shaker's swell,